TelePay-cash/telepay-java/README.md

 ## Installation

-Comming soon(Installation with Maven or Graddle):
+Coming soon (Installation with Maven or Graddle):
 For now copy the .jar file and import it to your project

 ## Dependencies